 Here are two resume objective examples for cashiering jobs:

-Cashier Resume Samples—Objective Statements
+Sample Cashier Resume Objective Statements

-Right Personable busperson and waitstaff assistant at a busy restaurant with 1.5 years of experience keeping guests happy and relaxed.
+Personable busperson and waitstaff assistant at a busy restaurant with 1.5 years of experience keeping guests happy and relaxed.
 Alcohol beverage server certification.
 5x “Employee of the Month” award winner for excellent service to dining guests.
-Seeking to leverage friendly personality and attention to detail to become a retail cashier at Brown’s Bookstore.
+Seeking to leverage friendly personality and attention to detail to become a retail cashier at Brown’s Bookstore. |

-Wrong I am a busperson who has just finished high school and am looking to interview for a full-time position as a cashier while I consider which college to go to.
-I don’t have experience with cashier duties, but I love trying new things.
+I am a busperson who has just finished high school and am looking to interview for a full-time position as a cashier while I consider which college to go to.
+I don’t have experience with cashier duties, but I love trying new things. |

 Always show rather than tell, meaning to give numbers to quantify your skills.
 Then, personalize it to the cashier job you’re applying at specifically by mentioning the store or restaurant’s name.